jeffreykegler/old_kollos/notes/misc/strand.md

 shown as the addition of a negative.
 For example `4+(-1) = 3`.

+In the pseudo-code,
+loops are often named.
+The phrase `exit LOOP-X` means to not execute any iterations of `LOOP-X`, and not to execute any of the following statements for the current iteration.

+The phrase `continue LOOP-X` means to not execute the any of the following statements for the current iteration of the loop, and instead to start a new iteration of LOOP-X, using the next item over which the loop traverses.
+At the end of the statements for any loop, call it `LOOP-X`, a `continue LOOP-X` is implied, but it may also be stated explicitly especially if the loop is long or part of complex logic.

 ## Nucleobases and nucleotides

 In an attempt to appeal to the intuition,